 Parking for staff and students is available at various sites around the University of Manitoba, Fort Garry Campus.
 Applications can be made through the Parking Office in the Welcome Centre, 423 University Crescent.
 Please note that there is no free parking on campus from Monday through Friday, 7:30 a.m. to 4:30 p.m.
-During those times, a valid parking pass must be displayed for an assigned parking lot.
+During those times, you must use metered parking or have your license plate on file with the parking office and be parked in your assigned parking lot.
 Information on parking during Investors Group Field events will be posted at http://umanitoba.ca/student/guide/parking-and-event-days.html.